privacy-scaling-explorations/zkevm-specs/specs/mpt/mpt-proof.md

 ## Two parallel proofs

-This section gives a bit of intuition why MPT circuit handles two parallel proofs at the same time.
-Namely, there is `S` (as `State`) proof which presents the state of the trie before the modification.
+This section explains why MPT circuit handles two parallel proofs at the same time.
+There is `S` (as `State`) proof which presents the state of the trie before the modification.
 And there is `C` (as `Change`) proof which presents the state of the trie after modification.